LewisArdern/bXSS/README.md

     - Select the server you want your bot to join and authorize
     - Update the following values below for the bot to post to the 'text channel' e.g ('general')
   - config.discord.token = 'your bot token'
-  - config.discord.channel = 'channel you want it to join, e.g general'
+  - config.discord.channel = 'channel that you want it to join, e.g general'
 - Twitter
   - config.twitter.consumer_key = API Key
   - config.twitter.consumer_secret = API Secret Key